-- 1.1.1 Peter Brett Associates LLP (PBA) has been commissioned by Barwood Development Securities Ltd & North West Thornbury Landowner Consortium (the Developer) to provide highway and transport advice in support of a mixed use residential-led development on Land West of Park Farm, Thornbury. - 1.1.2 This Framework Travel Plan (FTP) has been prepared in accordance with the Planning Practice Guidance (PPG) and therefore provides an overview of the proposed development, sets out an assessment of the transport issues associated with the site, and identifies a package of transport measures aimed at encouraging sustainable travel, managing the existing transport networks and mitigating the residual transport impacts of the development. - 1.1.3 This FTP is prepared in the context of outline planning permission for up to 630 dwellings and a retail/community hub on approximately 36Ha of land to the north west of Thornbury.
-There is also potential for a 1 Form Entry Primary School including early years provision to be developed on site in the future.
+- 1.1.1 Peter Brett Associates LLP, now part of Stantec, (PBA) has been commissioned by Barwood Development Securities Ltd & North West Thornbury Landowner Consortium (the Developer) to provide highway and transport advice in support of a mixed use residential-led development on Land West of Park Farm, Thornbury. - 1.1.2 This Framework Travel Plan (FTP) has been prepared in accordance with the Planning Practice Guidance (PPG) and therefore provides an overview of the proposed development, sets out an assessment of the transport issues associated with the site, and identifies a package of transport measures aimed at encouraging sustainable travel, managing the existing transport networks and mitigating the residual transport impacts of the development. - 1.1.3 This FTP is prepared in the context of outline planning permission for up to 595 dwellings, land for a Primary School and a retail/community hub on approximately 36Ha of land to the north west of Thornbury.
 The FTP primarily relates to the residential element on site, but provides a framework within which other uses on site will be required to operate. - 1.1.4 This Report should be read in conjunction with the Transport Assessment (TA) that has also been prepared by PBA in support of the planning application.